 Waikato Pathways College

-Waikato Pathways College comprises the University’s foundation and bridging programmes, English language programmes for students with English as an additional language, international study tours for international vocational, professional and academic individuals and groups.
+Waikato Pathways College comprises the University’s foundation and bridging programmes, English language programmes for students with English as an additional language, international study groups and entrepreneurial programmes for international vocational, professional and academic individuals and groups.
 The College has a key role in contributing to the distinctiveness, excellence and international connectedness of the University.

-The Certificate of Attainment in English Language (Levels 1-3) and the Certificate of Attainment in Academic English (Levels 4-8) are full-time courses with 23 hours of tuition each week for 10 weeks.
+The Certificate of Attainment in English Language (Levels 1-3) and the Certificate of Attainment in Academic English (Levels 4-8) are full-time courses with 23 hours of tuition each week for 11 weeks.
 There are a number of intakes each year and at the start of each intake new students are tested and placed in an appropriate level from Elementary to Advanced.
 On successful completion of the course, students receive a University of Waikato Certificate of Attainment in English Language or Certificate of Attainment in Academic English.
 All students study a core programme which helps students improve their reading, writing, listening and speaking skills.
 Higher level classes focus on skills needed for successful university study such as academic writing, listening and note-taking, academic reading, and oral presentation skills.
+In addition, there is a compulsory Language Skills programme for students in the lower levels (elementary and pre-intermediate).
 Attaining specific grades in the upper levels of the programme gives students the English language entry requirement to enter University degree programmes.
 For more information, see Pathways Programmes.

 - Business English